Hamza-Rafique/Hamza-Rafique/README.md

 ### FrontEnd Developer at Encoder solutions
 _Mar 2018 - Jan 2020 (1 year 11 months)_

-Assigning tasks to the teammates as well as giving them ideas on how to do that.
-Giving Reports to the Managing Director of teammates on a daily basis...
+Assigning tasks to the teammates as well as giving them ideas on how to do them.
+Give reports to the managing director of teammates on a daily basis.

 ## Education